AnAppAMonth/chai-highlight/README.md

 Custom Styles
 =============

-The default style is **bold**, which is a sensible default because it works well with different color schemes.
+For value highlights in error messages, the default style is **bold**, which is a sensible default because it works well with different color schemes.
 But you can easily change it to anything you want, without being limited to ANSI color codes at all.

+For NPM module name markings in stack traces, the default style is a cyan background.

-Custom styles are set using the `setStyles()` method, as illustrated in the above example.
-This method takes three arguments:
+Custom styles are set using the `setStyles()` and `setMarkStyles()` methods, as illustrated in the above example.

+The `setStyles()` method takes three arguments:

 1. highlightStyle.
 The style used by highlighted text.
 The default is `'\x1B[1m'`.